sano-jin/sano-jin.github.io/imp/imp.md

 ---
 title: IMP interpreter
 ---
-<script src="imp.js"></script>

-- This is a simple IMP interpreter.
+IMP is a tiny imperative language specially designed for giving a formal description on execution of a program: Operational Semantics.
-   - input commands and the initial state, then press "run" to run.
+Input commands and an initial state then press run to see the derivation tree (based on big-step semantics).

 <div id="myapp"></div>

 - Syntax
   - `a` ::= (arithmetic expression)